agglayer/protocol-team-docs/docs/smart-contracts/v12/AggchainFEP.md

 ### 4.3 Cross-References
 - Inherits from [AggchainBase](./AggchainBase.md) for common aggchain functionality
 - Uses multisig management from base contract
-- Integrates with AggLayerGateway for optional default keys/signers
+- Integrates with AgglayerGateway for optional default keys/signers